Herr's

-Herr's is an American brand of potato chips and other snack foods produced and marketed by Herr Foods Inc. based in Nottingham, Pennsylvania.
+Herr's (/'hɝz/ HURZ) is an American brand of potato chips and other snack foods produced and marketed by Herr Foods Inc. based in Nottingham, Pennsylvania.
 Their products are sold in all 50 American states and in over 40 countries.

 History

 In 1946, Jim Herr, then 21 years old, purchased a small potato chip company in Lancaster, Pennsylvania.
-Initial sales averaged approximately thirty dollars a week ($ today, adjusted for inflation).
+Initial sales averaged approximately $30 a week.

 In 1958, the company introduced flavored potato chips and in 1974, switched to foil packaging from the traditional glassine bags.
 In the 1970s and 1980s there was a growth in the snack food industry which prompted an expansion in the variety of products being manufactured including corn chips, tortilla chips, and pretzels.
 The Herr Angus Farm, a cattle farm which made use of potato waste products, was added in the 1980s.

 Herr began transferring control of the company to his sons, Ed Herr and J. M. Herr, in the 1990s.
 Ed took over as company spokesman.
-Jim retired as company chair in favor of J. M. Herr in January 2005, but remained on the board of directors until his death.
+Jim retired as company chair in favor of J. M. Herr in January 2005, but remained on the board of directors.

-Jim Herr died on April 5, 2012, at the age of 87.
+Jim Herr died on April 5, 2012.
 Ed Herr and J. M. Herr assumed the roles of president and executive chairman respectively.
+As of December 2025, J. M. had retired and transferred the role of executive chairman to Ed.
+Ed's former role of president and CEO was transferred to his nephew, Troy Gunden.

 Products

 Herr's produces a wide variety of snack foods including potato chips, pretzels, tortilla chips, cheese curls, popcorn, and onion rings.
 They produce, as of July 2016, 37 different potato chip varieties with an emphasis on strong and spicy flavors.
 Among their offerings are Ragin Ranch, Buffalo Blue Cheese, Old Bay, Horseradish, Baby Back Ribs, Kansas City Steak, Hot Sauce, and Jalapeño in addition to more traditional varieties such as Barbecue, Kettle Cooked, Sour Cream & Onion, Cheddar & Sour Cream, Salt & Pepper, Ketchup, Habanero and Creamy Ranch, and Salt & Vinegar.

-In January 2016, Herr's released a picture on social media previewing a new Crab Fries flavored potato chips in partnership with Chickie's & Pete's, a sports bar also headquartered in the Philadelphia region.
-Herr's planned to release the chips to stores a couple of months after the announcement, however the chips instead were released a month later in February due to popular demand.
-They also released a BBQ chips line in partnership with Stubbs BBQ sauce.
+In February 2016, Herr's released a Crab Fries flavor in partnership with the restaurant chain Chickie's & Pete's.
+They also released a line in partnership with Stubb's Bar-B-Q.

 Herr's potato chips are sold in distinctive foil packaging.